RasmussenLab/vamb/wishlist.md

 Here's a short wish list for improvements to Vamb we haven't had time for:

+__Fix bad optimization of logsigma in Vamb__

+In current code, the logsigma layer is calculated using a Linear layer followed by a softplus activation.
+The activation constrains logsigma to be in (0, ∞), e.g. σ is in (1, ∞).

+However, reconstruction loss pushes σ ➡ 0, ⟹ logsigma ➡ -∞.
+And KLD pushes σ ➡ 1, ⟹ logsigma ➡ 0.
+With nonzero weight on reconstruction loss and KLD, optimal σ must be somewhere in (-∞, 0).

+As this can never be reached due to the activation function, the optimizer _always_ pushes logsigma ➡ 0, meaning that the value before the activation function goes ➡ -∞.
+This is bad for two reasons:

+* It means the optimal value of σ is actually impossible to even _approximately_ reach, probably leading to poorer performance,

+* It creates a numerical instability due to float underflow.
+Luckily, the gradient also disappears as logsigma ➡ 0, so the underflow rarely occurs, but still.

+I tried changing this, but this is so deep in Vamb that a removal of this activation function requires new hyperparameter optimization and benchmarking.

 __Implement importance sampling in the VAE__

 Idea from this paper: https://arxiv.org/abs/1509.00519 The general idea is that the CE/SSE losses are only calculated from a single sample of the latent distribution.
 This creates unavoidable sampling error, which can be reduced by sampling multiple values and taking an average of the CE/SSE loss.